DHyukjuK/my-disclosure-game/README.md

 SUPABASE_TABLE = "disclosure_game"
 ```

 The app will write submissions to the Supabase table in addition to the local CSV (if configured).
-Admins can download all rows from Supabase in the Data Viewer.
+You can download all rows from Supabase in the Data Viewer if configured.

 **Security note:** You can use an anonymous public key for writes if your table allows inserts, but the recommended approach is to create a Service Role key and keep it secret in Streamlit Secrets.
 When using Service Role keys, be extra careful to secure those secrets.